I am an internationally recognised feminist scholar of critical entrepreneurship and technocultural studies.

 Intersectional Techno-Feminism

-I take an intersectional feminist (critical race) approach to understanding how society and technology co-create each other, how digital entrepreneurial activity features in this process, and the consequences for multiply marginalised people.
+I take an intersectional feminist and critical race theory approach to understanding how society and technology are co-created, how digital entrepreneurial activity features in this process, and the consequences for multiply marginalised people.

 Critical Realism